lloydadrl-aws/nihongo-interpreter/README.md

 ### 2. Audio Routing via VB-CABLE (Crucial for Virtual Meetings)

 ### A Note on Security & Data Privacy (VB-CABLE)
-We recommend VB-AUDIO Virtual Cable because it is an industry-standard digital audio driver used globally by audio professionals.
+I recommend VB-AUDIO Virtual Cable because it is an industry-standard digital audio driver used globally by audio professionals.
 * **Data Security:** It operates 100% offline.
 It does not have network access, nor does it log, collect, or transmit any meeting audio or data outside your local machine.
 * **System Safety:** The installers are digitally signed by Microsoft and fully pass all enterprise-grade antivirus scans (0 flags on VirusTotal).